Study Overview:

 • Clinical evaluations of FRDA

-• Gene Expression and select lipids
+• Gene expression and select lipids

 Anyone considering participating in a clinical trial should discuss the matter with their physician.
 FARA does not endorse or recommend any particular studies.